fanoja/Ecoli-R0/README.md

 - `doc/`: environment.yml file can be found here
 - `data/`: datasets
+- `cluster/`: for running the model on the command line (or on a computing cluster).
+In progress
 - The main notebook is `Model 1.ipynb`

 ### Other relevant notebooks